oddtexan/Project-1/README.md

 Crime Trends in Austin: Seasonal Insights from 2003 to 2023

 ## Our Team
-* Julie Ramsey (Data Pull and Auto Analysis)
+* Julie Ramsey (Data and Auto Analysis)
-* Prashant Chintakindi (Identity Theft Analysis,Report and Readme)
+* Prashant Chintakindi (Identity Theft Analysis, Report and Readme)
 * Sarah Dutton (Crime Analysis and Statitical Analysis)

 ## Project Description